 Use bugzilla to report an issue (not recommended any more)

 To report an issue on Bugzilla or to add yourself to one of the existing bugs, you have to create a Bugzilla account with your email address as the user name.
 Your email address will not be visible to external visitors and will only be used to ask for additional information or to report when the bug is resolved.

 The easier it is for one of the developers to reproduce your bug, the more likely it is that we’ll fix the problem.
 Good bug reports include a small test script and the data (i.e. mat file) required to reproduce the bug.

 Please create a small test script and a piece of data that are both as small and simple as possible to reproduce the problem.
 For example: a .mat file containing a data structure and a cfg structure, and an instruction like “load the cfg and data from the mat file and run ft_freqanalysis(cfg, data)”.

-If there is a chance to the bug being platform dependent, please also specify the platform (Windows, OS X, Linux), the version of your operating system (WinXP, Vista, Redhat 7.2, …), the version of Matlab that you are using and whether you are using a 32 bit or 64 bit operating system and Matlab.
+If there is a chance of the bug being platform dependent, please also specify the platform (Windows, OS X, Linux), the version of your operating system (Windows 10, Redhat 7.2, High Sierra, …) and the version of MATLAB that you are using.

-Example data (e.g. your MATLAB workspace) that helps to pinpoint a specific issue can be uploaded to the bugzilla server as attachment.
+Example data (e.g. your MATLAB workspace) that helps to pinpoint a specific issue can be uploaded to the GitHub or Bugzilla server as an attachment.
 This only works for relatively small files.
-If the data that you want to share is too large, please consider using one of the methods for sharing files that is listed in this frequently asked question:
+If the data that you want to share is too large, please use one of the methods listed here.